winmanuel/AUTOMATIC-ANALYSIS-OF-BUILDING-FOOTPRINTS-WITH-VERY-HIGH-RESOLUTION-SATELLITE-IMAGERY/README.md

   - Neighbor groups etc...

 By iteratively calling group functions, the groups can be connected to each other.
-Buildings can be queried from gropus: By mean RGB value, area etc.
+Buildings can be queried from gropus: By mean RGB value, area, angles (space syntax - grammar, language processors?)